 2. Drink Plenty of Water

 Drinking at least eight 8-ounce glasses of water each day will keep your body hydrated and your eyes moist — which is essential for preventing dry eye syndrome.
-To add some flavor to your water, try adding a splash of lemon juice or swap some of those glasses of water for an herbal tea or other non-caffeinated beverage.
+To add some flavour to your water, try adding a splash of lemon juice or swap some of those glasses of water for an herbal tea or other non-caffeinated beverage.
 Caffeinated drinks have a dehydrating effect, so try to limit your coffee consumption as much as possible.

 3. Exercise Regularly